MMF91/Write-a-Data-Science-Blog-Post/README.md

 - Write a Data Science Blog Post.ipynb: Jupyter notebook that showcase work related to the above questions.

 ### Results:
 - Appointments are schduled at the begging of the week more than rest of the week.
-There is barely any appointments in the weekend.¶
+There is barely any appointments in the weekend.
 - No-show rate is almost the same on all the days: 79%
 - Patients with no scholarship tend to not show to the appointment by 88%
 - Female patients tend to not show to the appointment by 65%